KasperskySecurity for Virtualization Light Agent

-Kaspersky Security for Virtualization Light Agent is built to provide measurable performance benefits while delivering the latest security technologies and multi-layered protection for virtual servers and/or VDI in hybrid environments.
+Kaspersky Security for Virtualization Light Agent provides measurable performance benefits while delivering the latest security technologies and multi-layered protection for virtual servers and/or VDI in hybrid environments.
 This is achieved by designating a central virtual machine (SVM) to keep the malware databases and produce file threat level verdicts to all the VMs on the host.
-Through smart optimization, such as shared caching, and the elimination of redundant information, Kaspersky Security for Virtualization is able to cut the amount of data and operations, dramatically reducing IOPS, CPU cycles, memory and disk footprints to help achieve high consolidation ratios, protecting investments in virtualization projects.
+Through smart optimization, such as shared caching, and the elimination of redundant information, Kaspersky Security for Virtualization cuts the amount of data and number of operations, dramatically reducing IOPS, CPU cycles, memory and disk footprints to help achieve high consolidation ratios, protecting investments in virtualization projects.

-The solution supports VMware vSphere, NSX, Horizon, Microsoft Hyper-V, Citrix Hypervisor, Virtual Apps and Desktops, KVM, Proxmox VE and Huawei FusionSphere virtualization environments.
+The solution supports VMware vSphere, NSX, Horizon, Microsoft Hyper-V, Citrix Hypervisor, Virtual Apps and Desktops, KVM, Proxmox VE, Huawei FusionSphere and other virtualization environments.

-Kaspersky Security for Virtualization Light Agent is a part of Kaspersky Hybrid Cloud Security.
+Kaspersky Security for Virtualization Light Agent is part of Kaspersky Hybrid Cloud Security.

 Patented security architecture for performance optimization and security

 Patented architecture reduces memory and disk footprint, and minimizes IOPS and CPU cycles